 Figure 4.2-1 Example system for Messaging multimedia message exchange

 A Messaging Service Sender instructs a MMBP generator to generate an MMBP, for example using an API.
 This for example allows to define configurations on codecs, size, experiences or other attributes of the MMBP.
 The details of such an API are outside the scope of this specification.
-The sender adds the MMBP to a Container Message (either includes or by reference), together with MMBP metadata parameters that provide information about the MMBP.
+The sender adds the MMBP to a Container Message (either included as a body part or by reference), together with MMBP metadata parameters that provide information about the MMBP.
 Metadata includes, but is not limited to:

 - The media type of the MMBP, including subtypes and parameters for codecs, etc.